 In this article, Demiri Painting & Decorating gives you everything you need to know about wooden porch painting planning and preparation to ensure a smooth process.

 Before paint preparation begins, you need to check for lead used in the current paint on the wood porch.
 If the prior paint was applied before 1960, it likely contains lead in it and should be removed.
 If you’re unsure of when the paint was applied, you can have it tested for lead by a certified assessor.
 To reduce your lead exposure, try the following methods:

 - Wire Brushing: Using a wire brush with non-flammable solvent can be used to remove the paint

-- Heat stripping: Using a heat gun at a low-temperature along with hand scraping may help remove the paint along with sanding or power washing
+- Heat stripping: Using a heat gun at a low temperature along with hand scraping may help remove the paint along with sanding or power washing

 2. Preparing The Wooden Porch

 To begin preparing your porch, start by removing all furniture, plants and decorative items.
-Examine it afterwards to look for any loose screws or nails on the surface.
+Examine it afterward to look for any loose screws or nails on the surface.
 If there are any, ensure you screw them back down below the surface.
-Scrape off any old paint that may make the new paint appear uneven.
+Scrap off any old paint that may make the new paint appear uneven.
 Clean the porch thoroughly with a wet-dry vacuum and remove any debris lodged between the planks.
 Wash the wooden surface to remove any grime with a suitable cleaner and allow the wood to dry completely.

 3. Paint The Porch